 The stunning lights and endless decorations have become increasingly more famous over the years.
-Dyker Heights’ impressive light display has been a tradition for more than 30 years and spans three avenues and several streets.
+Dyker Heights’ impressive holiday light display has been a tradition for more than 30 years and spans three avenues and several streets.

 Now, over 100,000 visitors make their way to the neighborhood each year to catch a glimpse of some of the most over-the-top holiday homes—and that number keeps growing!